manasvijindal/MediScan/README.md

-# 🩺 MediScan - AI-Powered Prescription Analyzer
+# 🩺 MediScan - A Pharmacist Assistent

 MediScan is an intelligent prescription processing system designed to assist pharmacists in efficiently managing prescriptions, inventory, and medicine substitutions.
-Built during a hackathon, this solution combines AI-powered prescription analysis with smart inventory management.

 ## 🌟 Key Features